Viplove-Rathore/ResumeProcessor/README.md

 ## Database Configuration

    This project uses PostgreSQL as the database for development.
 Ensure you have PostgreSQL installed and create a database and user with appropriate permissions.Then open Setting.py file , select database section and put all the information for database configuration,

    DB_NAME=your_database_name

    USER=your_database_user

    PASSWORD=your_password

    HOST=localhost

    PORT=5432

    Note: To connect with Postgresql Database , i share some youtube video link in References section.

-    First you need to migrate our database then start our server for api overview.
+   First you need to migrate database then start server for api overview.

     For Migrations use command: